 Every time I think about the old man who said this to me, I can’t help but smile.
 We were dancing actually – in the middle of the day, in the middle of the wilderness, in a place far, far away (Kenya!).
 His whole village had gathered to express their gratitude for the clean water facility ChildFund donors had built.
 I’m still inspired by the integrity of that moment!

-I joined ChildFund in 2011 and in the years since, I’ve had the honour of visiting all of the communities in which we work.
+I joined ChildFund in 2011 and had the honour of visiting all of the communities in which we work.
 That memory – the man whose children and community were provided safe drinking water – is special.
 Being able to deliver lasting change for children is why I have chosen to leave a bequest to ChildFund in my will.
 I know and trust that my donation will be used to deliver positive change for children.
 I know and trust that our partners - in countries like Kenya - will oversee projects that help children grow into confident and competent inquirers.
 This is the legacy I wish to leave: a world in which all children are given the chance to thrive.

 To those considering the legacy that you will leave, I encourage you too to make a bequest for children, for good.